-1. Install the wheel and the brake caliper bracket by inserting the wheel axle from the right-hand side.
+Install the wheel and the brake caliper bracket by inserting the wheel axle from the right-hand side.

-- Make sure that the retainer on the swingarm is inserted into the slot in the brake caliper bracket. - Make sure that there is enough space between the brake pads before installing the wheel.
+- Make sure that the slot in the brake caliper bracket is fit over the retainer on the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel.

-- 1. Slot - 2.
-Retainer - 2.
-Install the drive chain onto the rear sprocket. - 3.
-Install the axle nut. - 4.
-Take the motorcycle off the centerstand so that the rear wheel is on the ground, and then put the sidestand down. - 5.
-Adjust the drive chain slack.
-(See page 6-26.) - 6.
-Tighten the axle nut, and then tighten the locknuts to the specified torques.
+- 1. Retainer - 2.
+Slot - Install the drive chain onto the rear sprocket, and then adjust the drive chain slack.
+(See page 6-24.) - 3.
+Install the axle nut. - Lower the rear wheel so that it is on the ground, and then put the sidestand down. - 5.
+Tighten the axle nut to the specified torque.